 - Generators add value to your home when installed

-- Traditional gas-powered generators are much louder than home backup battery systems
+- Traditional fossil-fuel-powered generators are much louder than home backup battery systems

 - Fossil fuel-burning generators produce dangerous toxins and greenhouse gases